anthyang/SYSC3303A_Win22_Project/Iteration_5/README.txt

 To run the program, compile and run each subsystem in the Eclipse IDE.
 Start with the ConsoleGUI to boot up the Scheduler, followed by the Floor and Elevator subsystems.

+Update SchedulerTest.java to test for transient and hard faulty.